Mel28/cook-book/README.md

 Hello!
 welcolme to my 4th milestone project.
 For this project we were tasked with creating an online recipe database where users can add recipies, edit recipes and delete recipes as they like.
 The home page displays all the recipes currently in the data base, you can filter by food type by using the dropdown list in the nav bar so if the data base gets large, users can filter to thier desired type of food recipe.
-There are like buttons next to each recipe on the home page so users can vote for thier favourate one.
 <h3>Steps taken to build application</h3>
 <li> sudo pip3 install flask comand to install flask</li>
 <li> sudo pip3 freeze --local > requirements.txt to create requirements file</li>